High Dose AMBISOME on a Fluconazole Backbone for Cryptococcal Meningitis Induction Therapy in sub-Saharan Africa:

-This multi-centre clinical trial (ISRCTN72509687), sponsored by the London School of Hygiene & Tropical Medicine (LSHTM) is an open label phase III randomised controlled non-inferiority trial to compare single dose L-AmB (Liposomal Amphotericin B – Ambisome®) therapy to the newly recommended 7-day Amphotericin B deoxycholate based therapy for HIV-associated cryptococcal meningitis.
+This ongoing multi-centre clinical trial (ISRCTN72509687), sponsored by the London School of Hygiene & Tropical Medicine (LSHTM) is an open label phase III randomised controlled non-inferiority trial to compare single high dose L-AmB (Liposomal Amphotericin B – Ambisome®) therapy to the newly WHO-recommended 7-day Amphotericin B deoxycholate based therapy for HIV-associated cryptococcal meningitis.

 The aim is to find out whether a single, high dose (10 mg/kg) of L-AmB given with high dose fluconazole and flucytosine is as effective as the recently recommended 1-week daily-dosed Amphotericin B deoxycholate based induction therapy with flucytosine, in terms of preventing deaths from HIV-associated cryptococcal meningitis.

-This trial will be the largest therapeutic trial on cryptococcal meningitis with 850 patients to be enrolled over a 3-year period.
-Patients will be enrolled in the following study sites :
+This trial is the largest therapeutic trial on cryptococcal meningitis with 850 patients to be enrolled over a 3-year period.
+Patients are being enrolled in the following study sites :

 1. Princess Marina Hospital (Botswana)